chemical-roles/manuscript/manuscript.md

 ## Motivation {.page_break_before}

-The Chemical Entities of Biological Interest (ChEBI [@pmid:23180789]) ontology models chemicals, their classes, their roles, and their interrelations (Figure 1, left).
+The Chemical Entities of Biological Interest (ChEBI) [@pmid:23180789] ontology models chemicals, their classes, their roles, and their interrelations ({@fig:overview}, left).
 While many roles correspond to how their substituent chemicals affect proteins, protein families, protein complexes, pathways, pathologies, or organisms, this information is unstructured.
 Yan et al. (2011) previously described how these correspondences could be theoretically formalized.
-This article proposes a concrete schema and axioms through which these roles can be linked to their target entities (Figure 1, right), a suite of open source, reusable curation tools, and ultimately a manually curated database of relationships between chemical roles and their targets.
+This article proposes a concrete schema and axioms through which these roles can be linked to their target entities ({@fig:overview}, right), a suite of open source, reusable curation tools, and ultimately a manually curated database of relationships between chemical roles and their targets.

-![ Schema for inference of chemicals' relations to targets via roles.
+![Schema for inference of chemicals' relations to targets via roles.
-Targets may be other chemicals, proteins, protein families, protein complexes, pathways, pathologies, or organisms.](images/overview.svg){#fig:1}
+Targets may be other chemicals, proteins, protein families, protein complexes, pathways, pathologies, or organisms.](images/overview.svg){#fig:overview}

-Throughout this article, the term role (in the context of the ChEBI ontology) will be used in the colloquial sense described by Batchelor et al. (2010) rather than the formal sense prescribed by the Basic Formal Ontology (Smith et al., 2005).
+Throughout this article, the term role (in the context of the ChEBI ontology) will be used in the colloquial sense described by Batchelor *et al.* [@isbn:9781607505341] rather than the formal sense prescribed by the Basic Formal Ontology [@isbn:9781607505341].

 ## References {.page_break_before}